-For many in south Georgia, the holiday season is a time to honor and remember friends and loved ones by making donations to the Archbold Foundation Tree of Lights.
-The Tree of Lights tradition began 28 years ago as part of the effort to raise funds for the first Lewis Hall Singletary Oncology Center.
-Now, for more than 20 years, contributions have benefited Hospice of Southwest Georgia.
+For many in South Georgia, the holiday season is a time to honor and remember friends and loved ones by making donations to the Archbold Foundation Tree of Lights.
+The Tree of Lights tradition began 30 years ago as part of the effort to raise funds for the first Lewis Hall Singletary Oncology Center.
+Now, for more than 25 years, contributions have benefited Hospice of Southwest Georgia.

 When donations are made towards the Tree of Lights, gifts are acknowledged and cards are sent throughout December.
 A tribute book is on display in the hospital lobby during this time.
 A donation of $10 per individual honored is suggested, but gifts of any size are welcome.
 Donations can be made through the website by clicking on the donate now button below or by mail.
 If you prefer to mail in your donation and your list of tributes then a tribute designation form is linked below for your convenience.